library(lme4); library(lmerTest); library(emmeans)

 qqnorm(resid(model_rcbd_lmer), main = NULL); qqline(resid(model_rcbd_lmer))

 This is reasonably good.
-Things do tend to fall apart at the tails.
+Things do tend to fall apart at the tails a little, so this is not concerning.

 4.2.3.2 New Way